 Canada's first National Marine Park embraces and conserves the Tobermory Islands and the surrounding waters and lakebed, caves, cliffs, historic lighthouses and shipwrecks and provides exceptional experiences for divers, hikers, boaters and campers.
 The Park is managed by Parks Canada.
-The islands and land base encompass over 11,000 hectares.
+The islands and land base encompass over 11,000 hectares of which approximately 9,800 hectares are within the Niagara Escarpment Plan Area.